Mood-al/svelte-tabs-scrollable/README.md

 ## Features

-- This package is the svelte version of react-tabs-scrollable package!!
+- This package is the svelte version of <code>react-tabs-scrollable </code> package!!
 - Easy to start with it takes you less than minute to start it up!
 - It has many features and so easy to customize
 - Fully support for RTL (actually the reason why I built this component is because RTL)